pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ### Windowing Template

-In order to easily apply windowing to your FIR filter, you can use the following template who include all the previously seen windows.
+In order to easily apply windowing to your FIR filter, you can use the following template which includes all the previously mentioned windows:

 ```
 length = input(100),src = input(close)